Psychedelic Ego Death

 How long does ego death last?

-The duration and intensity of the ego death state when induced by psychedelic drugs often depend on the properties of the substance and the quantity used.
-For example, psilocybin, ibogaine, ayahuasca, mescaline, and LSD have longer-lasting effects (with trips often lasting many hours) meaning ego death while under the influence of these drugs can last hours.
+The duration and intensity of the ego death state (when induced by psychedelic drugs) often depend on the properties of the substances and the quantities used.
+For example, psilocybin, ibogaine, ayahuasca, mescaline, and LSD have longer-lasting effects (with trips often lasting many hours), meaning ego death, while under the influence of these drugs, can last hours.
 Most people who claim to have experienced ego death were under the influence of psilocybin or LSD.

 The reported benefits of ego death